akulsharma007/SpacEx/README.md

    Note:- I did not use these to avoid unnecessary overhead as the application is very small, and to keep the bundle size small.

+4. Initial data is server side rendered

+5. Api for data doesn't return successful landing data for the key land_success, that is why it has been binded as NA at the UI.

-4. Following are the screenshots of Lighthouse score:-
+6. Following are the screenshots of Lighthouse score:-